 Prepare a budget plan for your business

-Setting financial goals keeps everyone in the business focussed on the important areas for success.
+Setting financial goals keeps everyone in your business focused on the important areas for success.

-- prepare action plans for each item on your list and allocate responsibility and timing for completion of each action.
-Use our One page action plan template to help
+- Prepare action plans for each item on your list and allocate responsibility and timing for completion of each action – use our one page action plan template below for guidance.

 - research your industry, looking for trends and opportunities to grow your business

-- involve your staff as they may have suggestions for improvements.
-They will be more likely to support the new plans if they are involved in the development
+- involve your staff as they may have suggestions for improvements – if they're involved in the development, they'll be more likely to support the new plans

 Prepare a profit and loss budget